pseudo-vidi/AI-Medical-Insurance/README.md

 # Medical Insurance AI Premium Predictor (Multi-Model Edition)

 ## Project Overview
 This AI/ML initiative estimates medical insurance premiums based on individual health and lifestyle factors.
-Designed as a proof-of-concept for the Canadian market, the system provides a comparative analysis across multiple insurance providers using three distinct regression methods to ensure the most accurate cost estimation.
+Designed as a proof-of-concept for the Canadian market, the system provides a comparative analysis across multiple insurance providers using five distinct regression methods (including Deep Learning) to ensure the most accurate cost estimation.

 ## Key Deliverables
-* **Serialized Model Bundles:** Three trained models (`RandomForest`, `LinearRegression`, and `GradientBoosting`) saved as `.pkl` bundles.
+* **Serialized Model Bundles:** Five trained models (`RandomForest`, `LinearRegression`, `GradientBoosting`, `DNN`, and `LSTM`) saved as `.pkl` bundles.
+* **Performance Intelligence:** Integrated `model_stats.pkl` for raw performance logging and `model_comparison.md` for human-readable rankings.
-* **Integrated Logic:** Each bundle contains both the predictive "brain" and the multi-insurer pricing logic for seamless deployment.
+* **Integrated Logic:** Each bundle contains the predictive "brain," a feature scaler, and the multi-insurer pricing logic for seamless deployment.
 * **Multi-Insurer Framework:** A system providing simultaneous quotes for Sun Life, Manulife, and Canada Life.

 ## Technology Stack